neologd/mecab-unidic-neologd/README.md

 #### What's the point of the above result

-- MeCab can parse the words which are recorded in mecab-unidic-neologd correctly.
+- MeCab parsed the words which are recorded in mecab-unidic-neologd as a sinble word.
     - "中居正広のミになる図書館(Masahiro Nakai's library to improve an ability)" is a new word.
-        - This word could parse correctly because of updating of the language resources on Web.
+        - This word parsed as a single word because of updating of the language resources on Web.
 - Almost all of the entry of mecab-unidic-neologd has the value of furigana field.

 ### When you use default system dictionary